Mixed responses to US-Germany Nord Stream 2 deal | DW | 22.07.2021

 Separately, the Polish Foreign Ministry said in a tweet that Nord Stream 2 was "a political project that threatens the security not only of Ukraine but also of the EU."

-Ukrainian Foreign Minister Dmytro Kuleba told reporters on Thursday the US-German deal was too weak.
+Ukrainian Foreign Minister Dmytro Kuleba told reporters on Thursday that the US-German deal was too weak.

 President Volodymyr Zelenskyy's office said on Wednesday: "The decision on Nord Stream 2 cannot be taken behind the backs of all those whom the project poses a real threat to."